At fifteen, standing at Glacier Point in Yosemite, something in me awakened.

 It was quiet in a way I had never experienced there before.

-And from that place came these words.
+And from that awareness came these words.

 Many times I would bring friends to Yosemite, hoping they might experience what I did.